rasmusab/officialcocktails/officialcocktails.com/content/cocktails/angel_face.md

 ![](/cocktail-images/angel_face.jpeg)

-## Directions for how to make a Angel face
+## Directions for how to make the Angel face

 To make an Angel face drink, follow these steps: